bijoychandraAU/PrecipTDS/readme.md

 ## Example 2: Temporal Downscaling of 1-hour to 30-min.

-The projected precipitation for 1 year (2030) that recorded at 1-h scale is disaggregated to 30-min precipitation using the observed 30-min precipitation.
+The projected precipitation for 1 year (2030) recorded at 1-h scale is disaggregated to 30-min precipitation using the observed (1981-2000) 30-min precipitation.

 ### 2.1.
 Observed 30-min (O30) precipitation.